legluondunet/MyLittleLutrisScripts/Tomb Raider I/README.md

 Technical notes:
 - When the "Tomb Raider Importer" dialog box will appear, just click "install".
-- Add Tomb Raider I Gold extension..
+- Add Tomb Raider I Gold extension.
+- Add HD textures packs.
 - TR1 has insufficient controller support, I invite you to use a keymapper.
 You will find profiles for x360 (Antimicro) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/